Leerburg »

 Unconditional love is never enough.
 Love has conditions and boundaries along with mutual trust and respect.
 Unless humans deal with the respect issue in love they will never have a relationship with a dog in which the dog looks at them as a pack leader.

-What is "Ground Work?"
+What is "Groundwork"?

 The way we handle a dog in our day-to-day life will teach that dog a great deal about yourself, your pack, and your pack rules.

-How and when I do anything with the dog -- whether it is grooming, feeding or exercising him -- along with my general attitude when I am around him will tell the dog volumes about our future relationship.
+How and when I do anything with the dog—whether it is grooming, feeding, or exercising him—along with my general attitude when I am around him will tell the dog volumes about our future relationship.

 I call these the first steps to establishing a family pack structure.

-I tell people “they may not think of themselves as a dog trainer, but the fact is every time we are around our dog we are teaching the dog something.
-The question is “are we teaching it something good or something bad?”
-Some people don’t know the difference?”
-Hopefully this article and my DVDs along with my web site will help people get off on the right foot.
+"You may not think of yourself as a dog trainer, but the fact is every time we are around our dog, we are teaching the dog something.
+The question is 'Are we teaching them something good or something bad?'
+Some people don't know the difference."

 The Solutions to Most Behavioral Problems